Miami RedHawks men's basketball

-The Miami RedHawks men's basketball team — known as the Miami Redskins until 1997 — is the intercollegiate men's basketball program representing Miami University.
-The school competes in the Mid-American Conference (MAC) in Division I of the National Collegiate Athletic Association (NCAA).
-The RedHawks play home basketball games at Millett Hall in Oxford, Ohio on the university campus.
-Miami has reached the NCAA Championship's Sweet Sixteen four times and has been the MAC regular season champions 18 times.
-The RedHawks have appeared in the NCAA Tournament 17 times, most recently in 2007.
+The Miami RedHawks men's basketball team (known as the Miami Redskins until 1997) is the intercollegiate men's basketball program representing Miami University.
+The school competes in the Mid-American Conference in Division I of the National Collegiate Athletic Association (NCAA), and play their home games at Millett Hall in Oxford, Ohio.
+Miami has reached the NCAA Championship's Sweet Sixteen four times and has been the MAC regular season champions 19 times.
+The RedHawks have appeared in the NCAA Tournament 18 times, most recently in 2026.

 The team is currently coached by Travis Steele.

-In May 2013, the Ohio Basketball Hall of Fame inducted 11 players and coaches who starred in the state including Miami's Wayne Embry, Randy Ayers, Ron Harper and Wally Szczerbiak.
+In May 2013, the Ohio Basketball Hall of Fame inducted 11 players and coaches who starred in the state, including Miami's Wayne Embry, Randy Ayers, Ron Harper and Wally Szczerbiak.